Fire Safety

 Sterile Zone Approach

-All communal areas in any block of shared accommodation operate a “sterile zone approach”, meaning all communal areas must be clear.
-Weekly checks happen at all sites to ensure these areas are clear.
+All communal areas in any block of shared accommodation operate a “sterile zone approach”, meaning they must be clear.
+We carry out weekly checks at all sites to ensure these areas are clear of items.

-Where they are not clear, tenancy warnings are issued to remove the items.
-If they are not removed, we will have to raise a clearance, the cost of this will be recharged back to the tenant or leaseholder.
+If communal areas are not clear, we will ask you to remove the item by issuing a tenancy warnings (as stated in your tenancy agreement).
+If the items are not removed in the allocated timeframe we will have to raise a clearance, the cost of this will be recharged back to you, the tenant or leaseholder.

 Anyone that lives in shared accommodation must apply for permission to have a mobility scooter.
 Tenants and leaseholder must not bring or keep a mobility scooter on site without permission.
 Storage has to be agreed with us so we can ensure it complies with fire safety.